 The first page is a general instruction and information page, you will notice it is LOCKED.
-This page is maintained by the Office of the Chief of Staff and COs don’t have access to edit it.
+This page is maintained by the Office of the Chief of Administration and COs don’t have access to edit it.
 Please take note of the instructions.

 The tab after that and each sequential tab is your MSR, one for each month.
-After the report is collected on the 5th of each month, the tab is LOCKED by the Chief of Staff.
+After the report is collected on the 5th of each month, the tab is LOCKED by the Chief of Administration.
 This is a safety feature to make sure it isn’t deleted by accident and the data is kept intact.
 The information submitted is then processed into a monthly membership report for command and the membership.

-Let’s look at the monthly Tabs at the top of every page are the details of your ship: Note these are not necessary for your use as much as organizational indexes for the Chief of Staff’s Office.
+Let’s look at the monthly Tabs at the top of every page are the details of your ship: Note these are not necessary for your use as much as organizational indexes for the Chief of Administration’s Office.

 For the purpose of visibility, the top box has been cut in half to be easily read.
 Let’s start with going over each cell.

 - RED: The top cell is where the name of your Ship is.

 - Registry/Class (ORANGE): Registry And Class, this the registry number and class your vessel uses.